Why You Need a B2C-Style B2B eCommerce Store

 Aside from the internet itself, almost nothing has impacted consumer shopping expectations as much as Amazon.
 The platform has directed the path of B2C eCommerce for a generation.
 Today, a good portion of B2B decision-makers are digitally savvy millennials, and that means they are looking for a familiar experience that will let them get what they need when they need it.

-Whether shopping on or off Amazon, many people are used to features like always-on shopping carts, multiple pre-calculated shipping options, and personalised shopping preferences.
+Whether shopping on or off Amazon, many people are used to features like always-on shopping carts, multiple pre-calculated shipping options, and personalized shopping preferences.
 Old or outdated B2B experiences don’t impress customers.
 If a competitor comes along and offers a similar product (or even the same product) with a better experience, a customer may ditch their old supplier for the new one.

 Elements of a B2C-Like Shopping Experience